robbiemu/llama-gguf-optimize/USAGE.md

 ---

-#### **Preparing Your Dataset for I-Matrix Generation**
+### **Preparing Your Dataset for I-Matrix Generation**

-Before quantizing your model, you need a dataset to generate the i-matrix and evaluate the quantized models.
+Before quantizing your model, you need a dataset to generate the I-matrix and evaluate the quantized models.
 The `imatrix_dataset.py` tool helps collect and preprocess this data.
-However, due to the way the datasets library works, it's best to download a larger dataset upfront and then split it.
-This avoids the overhead of repeatedly accessing the dataset library, which can be inefficient.
-The tool allows skipping so more can be added later as needed, so it may be comfortable if appropriate to save the first part of the dataset downloaded for testing, leaving the later part for the imatrix itself.
+Thanks to the efficient caching mechanism of the datasets library, you can start with a smaller dataset for initial testing and gradually expand it as needed for I-matrix generation and model evaluation.
+The tool's skip functionality allows you to add more data later, providing flexibility in your workflow.
+This approach leverages the local caching of the datasets library, ensuring efficient data access without the need for large upfront downloads.

+The section you've provided needs significant revision to align with the actual behavior of the datasets library and the functionality of the imatrix_dataset.py tool.
+Here's a suggested update that reflects a more efficient and flexible approach:

+#### Optimizing Dataset Collection for I-matrix Generation

-To optimize the process:
+To optimize the process of collecting data for I-matrix generation and model evaluation:

-1. **Estimate the largest i-matrix dataset size you'll need.**
-2. **Add the size of your test dataset to this estimate.**
-3. **Download a dataset that meets this combined size.**
-4. **Split the downloaded dataset into two parts:**
-    - The earlier portion for quantization testing.
-    - The later portion as the pool for creating and expanding the i-matrix dataset.

-This approach ensures you have all the necessary data while minimizing redundant downloads and improving overall efficiency.
+1. **Start Small**: Begin with a smaller dataset for initial testing.
+The imatrix_dataset.py tool allows you to specify the number of samples to collect using the `--num-samples` argument[1].

+2. **Incremental Expansion**: As you need more data, you can incrementally expand your dataset.
+The tool supports skipping samples with the `--skip-samples` argument, allowing you to add new data without duplicating existing samples[1].

+3. **Efficient Caching**: The datasets library automatically caches downloaded data locally.
+This means subsequent accesses to the same dataset will be much faster and won't require re-downloading[1].

+4. **Flexible Data Management**: The tool writes individual language samples to separate JSON files (e.g., `raw_transactions_{lang}.json`).
+It also creates a combined dataset file, which can be shuffled and chunked if desired[1].

+5. **Automated Sample Counting**: Use the `--count-only` flag to check how many samples you already have without downloading more data[1].

+6. **Smart Overwrite Control**: The `--overwrite` flag allows you to control whether existing data should be replaced or appended to[1].

+This approach leverages the built-in efficiencies of the datasets library and the flexibility of the imatrix_dataset.py tool.
+It allows you to start small, expand as needed, and maintain an efficient workflow without unnecessary downloads or data redundancy.

-- **Generate the Dataset using `imatrix_dataset.py`**
+#### Generate the Dataset using `imatrix_dataset.py`

   The `imatrix_dataset.py` script allows you to create a dataset tailored to your needs.
 It supports various data sources through a flexible plugin system (details on the plugin system are provided later in this guide).